MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-quick-create-forms.md

 > [!NOTE]
 >  - The table must have the **Enable quick create forms** option enabled for the quick create form to be displayed.
 >  - You must also add the table and the quick create form to your app.
->  - Some fields, such as the CREATEDON field, aren't available to add to a quick create form.
+>  - Some columns, such as the CREATEDON column, aren't available to add to a quick create form.

 ### How to create a quick create form